AlecTroemel/notes/formative_quiz.md

 ###Java:

-[6 pts] 6.
-Given the following Address class, complete the method below to tell if a given address contains "College Ave" in its street name?
+**6.** Given the following Address class, complete the method below to tell if a given address contains "College Ave" in its street name?

 public class Address {